Skip to main content

 The following UI fields are relevant to an Access Server that is part of a network of nodes.

 After you configure the cluster fields and restart Access Server, this message displays: You are currently viewing Settings for the whole Cluster.
-The side menu of the Admin Web UI has sections that are inaccessible when viewing the cluster, and others inaccessible when viewing an individual node.
-Certain settings can only apply to specific nodes while other settings apply to the entire Access Server cluster.
+The side menu of the Admin Web UI has sections that are inaccessible when viewing the cluster and others that are inaccessible when viewing an individual node.
+Certain settings can only apply to specific nodes, while others apply to the entire Access Server cluster.

 Cluster Overview